-The Company is currently a subsidiary of Ingram Industries, a company controlled by the Ingram Family Stockholders.
-Ingram Industries is engaged in various businesses in addition to that of the Company, including inland marine transportation; the production and transport of specification commercial sand; insurance; and the distribution of books, prerecorded video cassettes, laser discs, video games, and spoken-word audio cassettes.
-The businesses of the Company, Ingram Industries, and Ingram Entertainment (each, an "Ingram Company") and their respective subsidiaries will be reorganized as described below.
-In conjunction with the Split-Off, the Company will assume Ingram Industries' accounts receivable securitization program in partial satisfaction of amounts due to Ingram Industries.
-The Company will repay the remaining intercompany indebtedness with borrowings under the Credit Facility.
+Prior to the Split-Off, the Company was a subsidiary of Ingram Industries, a company controlled by the Ingram Family Stockholders.
+Ingram Industries is engaged in various businesses, including inland marine transportation; the production and transport of specification commercial sand; insurance; and the distribution of books, prerecorded video cassettes, laser discs, video games, and spoken-word audio cassettes.
+The businesses of the Company, Ingram Industries, and Ingram Entertainment (each, an "Ingram Company") and their respective subsidiaries are being reorganized as described below.
+In conjunction with the Split-Off, the Company assumed Ingram Industries' accounts receivable securitization program in partial satisfaction of amounts due to Ingram Industries.
+The Company repaid the remaining intercompany indebtedness with borrowings under the Credit Facility.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources."